mk-fg/name-based-routing-policy-controller/README.rst

   controlling how indirect traffic is routed - separate table can be tweaked anytime, without needing to flush and replace every rule for each IP-addr.

-  It's still sequential rule-matching, lots of noise (just moved from ip-route to ip-rule), and messy partial updates.
+  It's still sequential rule-matching, lots of noise (moved from ip-route to ip-rule table), and messy partial updates.

 - Match and mark packets using powerful firewall capabilities (old iptables, nftables or ebtables) and route them through diff tables based on that::